jadelapuente/14jdelap.github.io/content/posts/python-interpreter-performance-symbol-error.md

 The root cause?
 A multi-year bug in how our compiler dynamically linked at runtime to the `_decimal` C library when the interpreter tried to import `decimal`.

+> A helpful companion is the more beginner-friendly article [How to diagnose and mitigate linking errors](/content/posts/how-to-diagnose-and-mitigate-linking-errors.md)

 ## Why are we talking about C if this is Python?

 Just download the source code of the Python wheel `grpcio` and count the number of C files: